kubaak/YouTubester/WARP.md

 Configuration
 - OAuth and AI settings are supplied via user-secrets or appsettings.*; Worker expects root-level "AI"; Integration’s YouTubeAuth is read from "YouTubeAuth".
 API development seeding is toggled via appsettings.Development.json (Seed.Enable).

+## Project Rules
+- Use primary constructors
+- Use collection expressions